 Here are the high dexterity, warmer gloves that I use (shown above).
 I typically bring a single pair for an all day hike:

 The last tier of gloves are your “oh shit” gloves or mittens that typically get worn in very cold conditions on a summit or when you’re sitting around in camp melting snow for drinking water and not generating much body heat.
 These are over-sized, usually waterproof/breathable shells, that often come with a very warm, insulated glove liner.
 The shells can also be worn over one of your higher breathability gloves, even if they’re wet or damp, and still provide insulation for your hands.

 Your shell gloves or mittens should have wrist gauntlets to keep your wrists warm were the blood flows close to your skin.
 Idiot cords are also very useful, so you can take the shell off but keep the inner glove on if you need to make an adjustment that requires more dexterity.
 When looped around your wrist, the idiot cords will keep the shells from blowing off a windy summit and into the next county if you need to take them off briefly.

-The shell gloves I use above aren’t made by Outdoor Research anymore, but these newer models are equivalent.
-Neither provide much dexterity, but they are quite warm and waterproof.
+None of the shell gloves or mitts that I use provide much dexterity, but they are quite warm and waterproof.
 One trick I use is to use a fingered liner (the red glove above) in the waterproof/breathable mitt to give me a little extra dexterity so I can easily slip the mitt off for a moment to adjust something.

 Winter Backpacking Adjustments